MdSamsuzzohaShayon/nodejs-email-template/README.md

  - Change button tag to a tags
  - Dropping button is not working
  - Text editor (insert link)
- - Image validation
+ - Image validation  ☑️
  - Some problem with preview social (not making more than 3 row)
  - Problem with social preview
- - FIle validation (2mb)
+ - FIle validation (2mb) ☑️
  - After resizing text to add more text there are some problem to drop element
- - Navbar link should work on edit page

     ```
     show variables like 'max_allowed_packet'